Transaction costs

 Reconciliation

 For accounting purposes, you may want to track the fees assessed on donations, even if they are covered by supporters.
-To accomplish this, you can use the Exports feature to create a report that includes fee amounts, or sync the fee information to a connected app using Fundraise Up’s built-in integrations.
+You can do this through Exports — by adding fee-related fields to a donation report — or by syncing fee data to a connected app through Fundraise Up's built-in integrations.

 Below are the available fields and properties related to cost coverage.